New: Weekend Brunch

 OUR PHILOSOPHY

-At Owamni, we look at the world through a decolonized lens — which to us, is simple.
-The Indigenous perspective on the history of America is to acknowledge the centuries of intense violence, dislocation, forced assimilation, segregation and cultural erasure that has happened to our cultures and communities.
+The Indigenous perspective on the history of America is to acknowledge the centuries of intense violence, forced assimilation, segregation and cultural erasure that has happened to our cultures and communities.

-Owamni is owned and operated by our non-profit 501c3, NATIFS.org.
-Please visit our website for more information on our work, and find out how you can help us preserve accessible Indigenous food and education for all.
+Owamni is owned and operated by our non-profit 501c3, North American Traditional Indigenous Food Systems, NATIFS.org.
+Please visit our website for more information on our work, and find out how you can help us create accessible Indigenous food and education for all.

 Pilamayeyelo, Sean Sherman